dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part1.md

 The problem is the trip count of the innermost loop: it is low.
 Vectorization doesn't pay off in that case.

 One of the proposed solution was to multiversion a loop.
 In our case, `center` had value 2.
-This can be found if you instrument the code and print the number of times a variable is equal to a certain value.
+You don't get this information from the profiler, but simply by printing the value of the `center` on the screen.
 We can create two versions of the loop nest, one where the value of `center` is known at compile time, and another one where it isn't.
 Keep in mind that it is not alway beneficial to do.
 If for some workload, `center` is never equal to 2, we end up pessimizing the performance of the program.
 Once we do such multiversioning, we expose a loop with compile-time known trip count, which compilers can easily unroll.
 Here is the solution:

 ```cpp
 if (center == 2) {